LeoKuhorev/201-lab06/README.md

 | Seattle Center| 11          | 38          |3.7                |
 | Capitol Hill  | 	20        | 38          | 2.3               |
 | Alki          | 2           |  16         |  4.6              |

+Number of customers each tosser can serve changed from 20 to 10 to add more diversity to the tossers table.

 for every hour of operation it generates a random number of customers between min and max customers from the table above